What constitutes a license that is in good standing for purposes of entering a prescriptive authority agreement?

-- Name, address, and all professional license numbers of all parties to the agreement;
+(2) state the name, address, and all professional license numbers of the parties to the agreement;

-- State the nature of the practice, practice location or practice settings;
+(3) state the nature of the practice, practice locations, or practice settings;

-- Identify the types of categories or drugs or devices that may be prescribed OR the types or categories of drugs or devices that may not be prescribed;
+(4) identify the types or categories of drugs or devices that may be prescribed or the types or categories of drugs or devices that may not be prescribed;

-- Provide a general plan for addressing consultations and referrals;
+(5) provide a general plan for addressing consultation and referral;

-- State the general process for communication and sharing information related to the care and treatment of patients; and
+(7) state the general process for communication and the sharing of information related to the care and treatment of patients;

-- Describe a quality assurance and improvement plan and how it will be implemented.
-The plan must include plans for chart reviews and periodic face to face meetings.
+(9) describe a prescriptive authority quality assurance and improvement plan and how it will be implemented.
+The plan must require chart reviews and periodic meetings.

-Can we skip doing face to face meetings if the physician and APRN or PA practices together at the same location?
+Can we skip conducting periodic meetings if the physician and APRN or PA practice together at the same location?

-Yes as agreed to by the parties to the prescriptive authority agreement.
-The requirements for monthly and quarterly meetings are the minimum requirements specified in Texas law.
+Yes, as agreed to by the parties to the prescriptive authority agreement.
 You may meet more frequently than required by law.
 You may not meet less frequently than what is required by law.
-An APRN or PA should meet the requirements of the prescriptive authority agreement which may have more frequent meetings required.

 The law does not provide a specific number or percentage of charts that must be reviewed.
 Rather, the law provides that the number of charts to be reviewed is determined by the parties to the prescriptive authority agreement.
 The number may vary from one practice setting to another.
 Factors such as the length of time the APRN or PA has been in practice, the length of time the physician and APRN or PA have practiced together, whether the parties to the prescriptive authority agreement practice together in the same practice setting, and the complexity of patient care needs should be given consideration when making this determination.
 That said, there has been no change in the law that requires that a physician must provide adequate supervision of delegates.
 In any given case, the number or percentage of charts reviewed may be an important factor in determining the quality of the physician’s supervision.